-Concerning kinetics of phases transformation, it is suggested that the A2 precipitation within the B2 matrix overcomes internal stress due to the difference in lattice parameter of the two phases.
-The diffusion activation energy was estimated and discussed in the perspective of sluggish diffusion related to multicomponent systems.
-CTE of the Al2.75CoCrFeNi alloy and rich Al-Ni-Co and rich Cr-Fe alloys (both alloys containing the Al-Co-Cr-Fe-Ni elements) was measured and discussed in relation to phase transformation as well.
+Concerning the kinetics of phase transformation, the results suggest that, to precipitate in the solid state, the A2 phase within the B2 matrix must overcome the internal stress that is due to the different lattice parameters of the two phases.
+Furthermore, the diffusion activation energy is estimated and its implications discussed from the perspective of sluggish diffusion in multicomponent systems.
+Finally, the coefficients of thermal expansion of Al2.75CoCrFeNi alloy and of Al-Ni-Co-and Cr-Fe-rich alloys (both alloys containing Al, Co, Cr, Fe, Ni) were measured and are discussed in relation to phase transformation.

 Keywords: Al2.75CoCrFeNi, Microstructure, Thermodynamics, Lattice Distortion Parameter